marti-dotcom/Variant-sets/README.md

 ## Output

-The following files will be generated in your working directory:
+The following output annotated files will be generated in your working directory:

 * `output_annovar.hg38_multianno.txt`
 * `output_vep.vcf`
 * `output_bcftools_csq.vcf`
-* `output_predictions.txt` (FATHMM-MKL)
+* `output_predictions.txt` (for FATHMM-MKL)

 ---